ferthelet/phase-0-javascript-events-acting-on-events-lab/README.md

 ## Learning Goals

-- Practice moving elements on the page
+- Practice moving elements on the page.
 - Demonstrate how to move an element in response to a browser event
 - Demonstrate how to update an element's position on the page conditionally